 $485: Full membership for 2020 (includes print and online subscriptions to Neuro-Oncology and Neuro-Oncology Practice).
 An applicant for Full Membership in SNO must have a demonstrated professional interest and/or practice which includes neuro-oncology.
 Full Membership is open to clinicians, researchers, industry professionals, nursing professionals, foundation personnel, and all others whose work focuses on CNS tumor treatment or research.

-$75: Trainee membership for 2019 (includes print and online subscriptions to Neuro-Oncology and Neuro-Oncology Practice).
+$95: Trainee membership for 2020 (includes online subscriptions to Neuro-Oncology and Neuro-Oncology Practice).
 Trainee memberships are available to those actively engaged in entry level scientific or clinical training (residency, fellowship, etc.) with a focus on CNS tumors and who do not hold faculty appointments.
 No individual shall remain a Trainee member for longer than five (5) years.
 Note: trainee memberships are not available to industry or pharmaceutical partners.

 $125: Emeritus membership is available for members of SNO in good standing who are 65 years of age or older, or by special dispensation of the membership committee.
 Includes print and online subscriptions to Neuro-Oncology and Neuro-Oncology Practice.

 Student memberships are available at no cost to medical students, graduate students or undergraduate students enrolled at accredited institutions of higher learning who are working towards their first professional level degree (including MD or international equivalent).
-Includes print and online subscriptions to Neuro-Oncology and Neuro-Oncology Practice.
+Includes online subscriptions to Neuro-Oncology and Neuro-Oncology Practice.
 Each applicant for Student Membership shall file with the SNO Administrative Office a current CV), resume, or other documentation which confirms such enrollment, as well as providing faculty confirmation of such enrollment.
 Click here to download the faculty confirmation form .
 No individual shall remain a Student Member for longer than six (6) years.